FrostDevKit/frost-binding/README.md

 - [ ] Sync this library with other libraries
 - [ ] Beta software
 - [ ] Sync with BIP Frost
+- [ ] Release beta version in 2024